DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

 ~~~~~~~~~~

 **Basename and Index.**
-The DPDK vhost-net sample code uses a Linux* character device to communicate with QEMU.
+vhost cuse uses a Linux* character device to communicate with QEMU.
 The basename and the index are used to generate the character devices name.

     /dev/<basename>-<index>